SkyeFull90/Accendero-Projects/README.md

 ## Description

 A fun little project of social network Site.
-It is mostly compressed of: Node JS, ExpressJS Mongoose, Multer as middleware to Cloudinary, Passport with a Connection to Mongodb for auth, and Cloudinary with connection to MongoDB for image storage.
+It is mostly compressed of: Node.js, Express.js Mongoose, Multer as middleware to Cloudinary, Passport with a Connection to Mongodb for auth, and Cloudinary with connection to MongoDB for image storage.

 # Installation